-It’s worth noting that a waterproof design doesn’t do much good if snow and moisture come in from the top of the boot.
+It’s worth noting that a waterproof design doesn’t do much good if snow and moisture come in from around the tongue or top of the boot.
 If deep puddles are a concern, it's worth checking to see how high up the tongue is connected to the upper (the higher the better to keep water from seeping in).
 And as we touched on in the boot height section above, a tall design like Sorel’s Caribou can be useful in keeping your legs dry, but it’s often worth adding a pair of waterproof gaiters to truly stay protected in deep snow.
-Typically made out of durable nylon, gaiters are tough and provide an additional barrier around the top of your boots and lower leg.
-This makes them popular for uses like hiking, snowshoeing, and mountaineering.
+Typically made out of durable nylon, gaiters are tough and provide an additional barrier around the top of your boots and lower leg (they popular for uses like hiking, snowshoeing, and mountaineering).
 Models vary significantly by activity and how much protection you need, but for serious winter use, the Outdoor Research Crocodile Gaiters are the real deal.

 Snow boots have a different lug pattern and rubber compound than their on-dirt hiking boot cousins.
 The compounds are softer and don’t harden even when temperatures drop, which helps them continue to grip on snow and ice.
 In addition, the lug patterns are aimed to prevent snow build up.
 The outer soles themselves are very thick and absorb energy well to isolate your feet from any jarring impacts while walking.
 In general, hiking-ready models have the best traction, while casual and work boots can be a little cumbersome and prone to slippage.
 Vibram has made some headlines lately with their Arctic Grip compound that's specifically designed to stick to slippery and icy surfaces, and the Michelin outsole on the Columbia Bugaboot Plus IV is truly excellent.
 But from our experience, we still turn to a winter traction system (covered below) in very icy conditions.